RBMHTechnology/eventuate/_sources/architecture.txt

    Fig. 4

-   Two event-sourced actors exchanging events over a distributed event log.
+   Two event-sourced actors exchanging events over a replicated event log.

 Event-sourced actors may also interact with external services by sending commands and processing replies.
 Commands can be sent with *at-most-once* or *at-least-once* delivery semantics, depending on the reliability requirements of an application.
 Replies from external services are usually processed like external commands which may result in further events to be written.
 This way, external services can be included into reliable, event-driven business processes controlled by event-sourced actors.